 CRWP and our partners have observed the deterioration of the current weir structure at the outlet of Eyak Lake and are interested in being proactive in addressing this aging structure before it fails.
 Our primary objectives are to improve fish passage up and downstream of where the weir is located, while maintaining current water levels to protect important nearshore spawning sites for salmon, in particular Sockeye, as well as maintain current property lines along the lakeshore.

-- View google slides from presentation here.
+- Hosted a workshop with engineers in July to learn more about alternatives.
+View google slides from presentation here.

 - **To watch a complete recording of the Public Workshop, see the Youtube video below.**

 - Submitted funding proposal to Exxon Valdez Oil Spill Trustee Council and received $5.7 million for complete design and construction of a new outlet structure.